aubinlrx/telescope-yamlnav.nvim/README.md

 -- To get yamlnav loaded and working with telescope, you need to call -- load_extension, somewhere after setup function: require('telescope').load_extension('yamlnav')

+-- To be able to copy path under the current cursor a user function is available vim.keymap.set("n", "<leader>yy", "<cmd>YamlNavCopy<cr>")
 ```